 The Dow Jones industrial average took a big drop yesterday (February 22).
 The 174 point drop was the highest drop in this average in almost two years.
 How come?
 Are you worried about the impact it will have on your investment in the Thrift Savings Plan?

-You can check the impact on your investment in the TSP.
 It might make you feel better to do that.
 The bottom has not fallen out of your investments in one day, one week or one month.

 In fact, you may notice that the large drop in the stock market yesterday did not have a major impact on your investments–especially if you look at how the TSP funds have performed over the past few weeks.